 Include contact information for manufacturer and their representative for this Project.

-Wind Uplift Test Report: Submit test report showing wind uplift results in compliance with CSA A123.24.
+Wind Resistance Test Report: Submit test report showing wind resistance results in compliance with CSA A123.24.

 Letters of Reference: Submit references clearly indicating that vegetated roof technology has been successfully installed on projects on annual basis of similar scope and nature for [15] years minimum.